edannenberg/kubler/dock/kubler/images/nginx-proxy-conf/README.md

 now circumvented by passing `-e CERT_DEFAULT_FALLBACK=true` on container start, as in the Compose example above.
 If set, the auto-generated `default.crt` is used if the expected cert is missing.

+##### HTTP2_DISABLE

+Some browsers have issues with HTTP/2 and self signed certificates.
+Passing `-e HTTP2_DISABLE=true` on container start disables HTTP/2 for all proxied sites.

 [Last Build][packages]

 [jwilder-proxy]: https://github.com/jwilder/nginx-proxy